alanng10/class-lang/Docue/Article/Word/a.md

 Word "most" has meaning that is highest.

+Word "trim" has meaning that is wanted char.

 Word "center" has meaning that is center entity.

 Word "model" has meaning that is model any.